 Tip Three: Trim the Trees

 Overgrown tree branches can dump water across your roof.
 Trim them often, and keep any loose branches away from the gutters.
 If you know a storm is coming, get them trimmed again.
-High winds can misplace lose branches, damaging a roof’s gutters and shingles.
+High winds can misplace loose branches, damaging a roof’s gutters and shingles.

 Tip Four: Look Out for Damaged Shingles

-Speaking of shingles, you should examine your roof for loose, or missing, shingles often.
+Speaking of shingles, you should examine your roof for loose or missing shingles often.
 If any shingles are peeled back, have them replaced.
-Damaged shingles open the floodgates, during a storm.
+Damaged shingles open the floodgates during a storm.
 While roofs are built to take a beating, shingles are easily damaged.

 Tip Five: Check Out the Layers

 The wood directly beneath a roof’s outer layer deserves attention.
 If it’s soft, you’re facing eminent water damage.
 Soft roof wood is indicative of pipe bursts.
-While this situation doesn’t necessarily mean your home will be leaking soon, it’s a big red flag.
+While this situation doesn’t necessarily mean your home will leak soon, it’s a big red flag.
 If you have soggy layers, get the pipes checked.